deartc/DanceMusic/README.md

-# DanceMusicProject Description
+# DanceMusicProject
 This is a Dance Music Database.
-The Dance Muisc Database holds information about music directory.
+The Dance Muisc Database holds information about a music directory.

-This project indludes SQL query includes one or more  JOIN or JOINs  necessary to the query.
+This project indludes  includes one or more  JOIN or JOINs  necessary to the query.

 I will include slides that have an appropriate title and the visualization descriptionsI satisfied the following components: